“Lord, our Lord, how majestic is your name in all the earth.”

 What captures me here is the little word all.
 If the idea of God’s name being excellent in every square inch of the world is not just hyperbole, then we have to believe it shines divinely in Al Quida terrorist camps, in Thai brothels, in crack houses and meth labs across

 in each of our darkest corners.
 That

 seems a stretch.

 But not impossible.
-As our preacher said last Sunday, it’s interesting to imagine that single lamb who created all the fuss by wandering from the ninety-and-nine, that lamb the Good Shepherd finds and carries home over his shoulders, that straying lamb as someone who once could have been, say, Osama bin Laden.
+As our preacher said last Sunday, it’s interesting to imagine that single lamb who created all the fuss by wandering from the ninety-and-nine, that lamb the Good Shepherd finds and carries home on his shoulders, that straying lamb as someone like, say, Osama bin Laden.
 Osama’s face on that lamb, if we believe the parable, only seems preposterous.

-Jesus Christ is our divine bounty hunter.
+Jesus Christ is one divine bounty hunter.
 He stalks us until he strikes, not because of some price on your head or mine, but because the Lord, our Lord, loves us.

 And for that, let his name be glorified from every last dark corner of the planet.
 The fact is, he is a household word.
 His excellence makes our best look dingy; his majesty makes royalty look bedraggled.